 Vacancies occur throughout the year, and it is possible to secure a position at any time.
 However, to have an opportunity to apply for the greatest number of positions that are suitable for you, you should try to follow this schedule:

 August: Complete your application and be accepted for registration a full year before you would begin employment at most international schools.
 For example, if you are looking for a position for the 2013 - 2014 school year, you should start the registration process roughly in August 2012.

 September: Use the Search website to familiarize yourself with the database and to start receiving email notifications as jobs become available.
 Contact your Associate to request an invitation to one of our job fairs.
 Attendance at fairs is by invitation only.

-October: Be sure your CV/resume is both up-to-date and professional.
-You will need give recruiters a copy if/when you attend a job fair.
+October: Be sure your CV/résumé is both up-to-date and professional.
+You will need to give recruiters a copy if/when you attend a job fair.
 While a portfolio is optional, some candidates bring one to a fair, and many are now placing a link to online portfolios in their email messages.
 Again, this is not something you must have, but could if you have the time and the technical ability to do so!

 November: Keep contacting schools of interest.
 Prepare to attend one of our job fairs that is appropriate for you, based on your Associate's advice.
 Continue to communicate with schools!

 Moving Forward: Think of the job search as a process that will probably take months, not as a single event, like a fair or interview.
 Perseverance and flexibility will lead to a position that is right for you.

 Head of school candidates may register with Search Associates.
 However, if you are only looking for a head of school position, it is not necessary to become a registered active candidate.
 We would encourage you to view head of schools openings on the Leadership Vacancies page of our web site.
 These positions are open to all candidates whether fully registered with Search Associates or not.
 Click on the school, and you can view details about the position and the application procedure.